im-world/download-interrupt-handler/README.md

   •Stop the mains.py program (simply exit)

-  •Start the download again, then pause it
+  •Start the download again in a different browser (chrome <-->firefox), then pause it

-  •In the downloads folder, note the name of the new CROWNLOAD file
+  •In the downloads folder, note the name of the new PART file

-  •Rename the previous backup file to this new name
+  •Rename the previous backup file to this new name, along with .part extension

-  •In the downloads folder, replace the new CRDOWNLOAD file with the backup file
+  •In the downloads folder, replace the new PART file with the backup file

-  •Resume the download again.
+  •Resume the download again in Firefox.
 It will progress from the point it was interrupted